Trusted WordPress tutorials, when you need them most.

 13. Continue Learning About WordPress

-One of the drawbacks of WordPress is it doesn’t come with 24/7 chat support like some other website builders do.
+One of the drawbacks of WordPress is that you aren’t able to contact support like with some other website builders that offer 24/7 chat support.
 This can make some users resort to other solutions.

 While this is true, the great thing about WordPress is its large and dedicated community.
 There are tons of resources online that can help you build your website and make WordPress even easier to use.
 You only need to know the right place to look for them.